What is Sickle Cell Disease?

 How can you help?

-Gulf Coast Regional Blood Center is asking you to help support patients in our region by becoming a Sickle Cell Hero.
+Gulf Coast Regional Blood Center is asking you to help support patients in our region by becoming a Sickle Cell Lifesaver.

 · Give blood.
 Blood transfusion is an important treatment for those with sickle cell disease.